alexsotoaguilera/unbound-blacklist/README.md

 1. Download blacklist
 2. Generate **unbound** blacklist configuration
 3. Reload **unbound** service
-4. On boot time or after 24 hours, the configured timer updates the blacklist
+4. After 15 minutes from the system boot and every 24 hours, the systemd timer updates the blacklist

 ### Installation with **deb** package
 Clone the repository